Isabelle Ahearn O'Neill

-Isabelle Ahearn O'Neill (1880–1975) was a stage and screen actor of the silent film era, a suffragist, and the first woman elected to the Rhode Island Legislature.
+Isabelle Ahearn O'Neill (June 8, 1880 – March 17, 1975) was a stage and screen actor of the silent film era, a suffragist, and the first woman elected to the Rhode Island Legislature.
 She also served in the state Senate and, under President Franklin Roosevelt, in the Federal Bureau of Narcotics.
 She was inducted into the Rhode Island Heritage Hall of Fame in 2014.

 Early life and education

-Isabelle Florence Ahearn was born in 1880 in Woonsocket, Rhode Island, the youngest of thirteen children of Mary J. (O'Connor) Ahearn and Daniel Ahearn.
+Isabelle Florence Ahearn was born on June 8, 1880 in Woonsocket, Rhode Island, the youngest of thirteen children of Mary J. (O'Connor) Ahearn and Daniel Ahearn.
 She was raised in Providence, Rhode Island, and was educated at the Boston College of Drama and Oratory.
 She also took physical education classes at Harvard University.

 She married John Aloysius O'Neill in 1907; they had one child who died as an infant.
-The couple separated after three years but did not divorce because she was a Catholic.
+The couple separated after three years but did not divorce for religious reasons.

 Stage and film career

 O'Neill began her career as a teacher, founding her own Ahearn School of Elocution in 1900, at the age of 20.
 Her students gave recitals at the Providence Opera House.
 Ahearn also worked as an actor for nearly two decades (1900–18), taking both lead and supporting roles in primarily summer stock and vaudeville shows in Rhode Island and New York.
 In 1915, she began to take roles in silent films like Joe Lincoln's Cape Cod Stories (Joseph C. Lincoln's Cape Cod Stories) made by the Providence-based Eastern Film Corporation.